About Me – Ethan

 Korea has quickly become my favourite place to live.
 While it’s hard to pinpoint an exact reason why I like living in Korea, it’s something to do with the fast pace of life, the unique culture, and the extreme convenience of things.
 Oh, the country is also beautiful so that helps!

-Currently I study and do freelance work.
+Currently, I study and do freelance work.
 Of course, I also manage Seoulinspired as well as a few other blogs and websites.
 Most of my freelance work revolves around photography, writing, website design, and digital marketing.
 I am passionate about all of these fields and Seoulinspired managed to combine them in a way that I didn’t think possible.

 I hope to continue Seoulinspired in the future.
 I have no plans to stop producing content for this website.
 On the contrary, I have many plans that I hope to use to expand the content – both into new mediums and on new topics.
-I hope you will join me for this journey as I still have so much more to share!
+I hope you will join me on this journey as I still have so much more to share!

 About Me – Seoulinspired

-Seoulinspired first began in mid 2018.
+Seoulinspired first began in mid-2018.
 Although I was writing articles before then, they were all hosted on third-party blogging websites or social media.
 When I first started out, the blog was less of a blog with articles, and more of a photo library from my experiences in Korea.

 When I first came to Korea I took thousands of photos to share with my family and friends back home.
 I created a Google Photo album that I shared with everyone I knew in order to share these photos and to keep people up to date.
 However, something that I quickly realised is that photos are limited.